NateEag/cordova-plugin-splashscreen/README.md

    When Xcode deploys to a specific simulator, it only copies the assets that match the simulator's characteristics.
 For example, if you try to run an app on the iPhone 6s Plus simulator, only @3x launch images are copied.
 When compiling from the CLI, however, the default is to assume an iPhone 5s, which means only @2x launch images are copied.
 Unless your launch images are markedly different, chances are good the difference would go unnoticed, but this does mean that the only accurate method of testing is to test on a physical device.

-3. **`anyany` must be provided for other variations to be used** If you don't provide an `anyany` version of the launch image for a specific scale and idiom, the other variations (like `anycom`, `comany`, and `comcom`) will ignored.
+3. **`anyany` must be provided for other variations to be used** If you don't provide an `anyany` version of the launch image for a specific scale and idiom, the other variations (like `anycom`, `comany`, and `comcom`) will be ignored.

 ## Windows-specific information